SanyaThangamma/cursor-ecom-exercise/README.md

-﻿# Cursor Ecom Exercise
+Cursor Ecom Exercise

 This project was built using Cursor IDE as part of the A-SDLC exercise.
 It demonstrates the full workflow of:

--> generating synthetic e-commerce data,
+Generating synthetic e-commerce data

--> loading it into a SQLite database,
+Loading it into a SQLite database

--> performing SQL joins and analytical queries,
+Running SQL joins and analytical queries

+Exporting outputs

--> and pushing the entire project to GitHub.
+Pushing the entire project to GitHub

-Project Structure:
+📂 Project Structure
 cursor-ecom-exercise/
 │
 ├── customers.csv